As countries around the world are beginning their long and slow

 Nextcloud, and Discourse, tools that were also on our

-for free software tools to help us get
+recommendation list for free software tools to help us get

 through social distancing.